family-adaptive-resilience/personal-plan/README.md

 # Laeeth's Personal Covid Plan
 Symmetry cannot provide medical advice, but in the circumstances I thought that I ought to share the information I have to allow others to make up their own mind.
-This covers the preparations I made and continue to make, as well as what I did personally and found helpful when I caught covid in March.
+This covers the preparations I made and continue to make, as well as what I did personally and found helpful when I caught covid in March 2020.
 This is not medical advice nor is it a treatment plan; you ought to seek your own medical advice as appropriate.

 ## Social media feeds
 - Laeeth's Twitter - [Covid Policy](https://twitter.com/i/lists/1262908149746618368), [Covid Treatments](https://twitter.com/i/lists/1400388249156308992)